TalaoDAO/AltMe/assets/terms/mobile_cgu_en.md

 The storage of the user's data by the other party must be regulated by the other participant, who is responsible for the legally compliant handling of the data.
 Web3 Digital Wallet has no responsibilities or obligations in this regard.
 The Altme wallet is only responsible for the exchange of information between participants.
 If the requested identity information is not stored on the app, the user will receive a corresponding error message.
 The missing identity information must first be provided to the user by another participant before the request can be answered.

 If the user does not want to answer the identity request, he can reject it.
-In this case no information will be sent to the requesting participant.
+In this case no information will be sent to the requesting party.

-If identity requests have been answered successfully, the user will see a successfull message.
+If credentila requests have been answered successfully, the user will see a successfull message.

 ## Digital Asset Transactions

 In order for all proposed digital asset transactions to be completed, they must be confirmed and recorded in the associated public blockchain.
 Such networks are decentralized, peer-to-peer networks supported by independent third parties, which we do not own, control, or operate.
 We have no control over the blockchain networks and, therefore, cannot and do not ensure that any transaction details that user submits via Web3 Digital Wallet services will be confirmed and processed.
 By using Alltme allet, user acknowledges and agrees that:

 * Web3 Digital Walletr does not have the ability to cancel or otherwise modify user's transaction;
 * the transaction details user submits may not be completed, or may be substantially delayed, by the applicable blockchain networks;
 * we do not store, send, or receive Digital Assets;